Explore Vision Care Services and Benefits Offered at Our Mid-City, New Orleans Eye Clinic

 Contact Lens Fittings in Mid-City, New Orleans

 Eyes on Canal is your Medicaid provider for eye exams and contact lens fitting.
-Our experienced optometrist can help you find Medicaid-approved prescription eyewear at our Lasalle Street location, Eyes on Lasalle.
 We use the latest treatment procedures and diagnostic equipment to provide you with a comprehensive evaluation of your eye health and your vision prescription.

 We can fit you for traditional contact lenses, including both soft and rigid gas permeable lenses, plus specialty contact lenses – such as bifocals or scleral contact lenses — that can correct a wide range of vision problems, including astigmatism, nearsightedness, farsightedness, dryness, and any trauma or complications caused by surgery or injury.